-Each learner will be assigned a group session to provide feedback for one other group (schedule will be created and posted in D2L in advance of when group session delivery begins).
+Each learner will be assigned two group sessions to facilitate a feedback circle for and to provide feedback for two other groups sessions (schedule will be created and posted in D2L in advance of when group session delivery begins).
 Assignment 3 will involve:

-- Facilitating a brief feedback circle following the delivery of the group session (10 minutes), using questions provided by the group on the feedback form they created.
+- 1. Facilitating a brief feedback circle following the delivery of the group session (10 minutes), using questions provided by the group on the feedback form they create.
 Guidelines for facilitating a feedback circle will be outlined in class. - 2.
 Using the feedback form created by the group you are assigned to evaluate, you will complete the feedback form for the group providing specific, constructive feedback, including strengths and suggestions for growth.
 Your feedback should include your own commentary on how you experienced the session as a participant and a summary of peer feedback from the feedback circle.
-Please email the feedback to the group members and the course instructor. - 3.
-This assignment will be pass/fail.
-The group receiving the feedback will indicate to the instructor if the constructive feedback is useful and meaningful to their group (yes or no).
-Based on the group's evaluation, the instructor will determine if the individual who provided the feedback will earn the 10% for the assignment.
-To be eligible for the 10%, the feedback must be coherent, specific, meaningful, and ultimately useful to the group and applicable to their future group practice.
+Please email the feedback to the group members and the course instructor.

-Criteria for constructive and meaningful peer feedback will be formulated by our class, posted in D2L and used as a basis for grading.
+Criteria for constructive and meaningful peer feedback will be formulated by our class, posted in D2L and used as a basis for grading this assignment.
+Near the end of the term, the groups that receive your feedback will comment on its usefulness and the way it was presented.

-Assignment #4: Equity, Diversity, Racial Justice, and Inclusion Considerations for Group Social Work Practice
+Assignment #3: Equity, Diversity, Racial Justice, and Inclusion Considerations for Group Social Work Practice Infographic (group or individual assignment)

 This assignment will be directly connected to an in-class learning activity and time will be provided in class to work on this assignment.
+Students can choose to complete the assignment independently or with a partner.
+If you choose to work in a group of 3 maximum, all group members will receive the same grade.

-Due Date: Posters or infographics will be shared and submitted on April 4th
+Due Date: Posters or infographics will be submitted in D2L by March 11th.